-If it is determined that orthodontic treatment is necessary, arrangements will then be made for the taking of pre-treatment diagnostic records (Dental Casts, Photographs and X-rays).
+If it is determined that orthodontic treatment is necessary, arrangements will then be made for the taking of pre-treatment diagnostic records (3D digital scans of your teeth, Photographs and X-rays).
 These records provide essential information for diagnosis and treatment planning.
 A subsequent consultation appointment can then be arranged to discuss the findings of these records, present a detailed treatment proposal and outline the financial aspects of the proposed treatment.

 Each individual case presents unique challenges, with unique opportunities to achieve a beautiful and functional smile.
 That is why we take the time to fully diagnose and explain the details of our findings before starting any recommended treatment.

 Once you are comfortable with the proposed treatment plan and treatment objectives then you are ready to proceed into orthodontic treatment.
 Treatment times vary significantly depending on age, the severity of the initial problem, type of orthodontic appliances used and patient compliance.
-Comprehensive orthodontic treatment typically lasts between 1 1/2 and 2 years with appointments scheduled every 4-8 weeks.
-Once treatment is completed, retainers are worn to maintain the results.
+Comprehensive orthodontic treatment typically lasts fifteen to twenty-one months with appointments every four to eight weeks.

-No. We offer all the latest innovative options in orthodontic treatment, particularly for our adult patients.
-These include tooth-coloured braces, CLEAR or porcelain braces and Invisalign® tooth aligners.
-Colourful rubber bands make braces fun for many of our younger patients.
+There are several types of braces that you can have.
+We offer all the latest innovative options in orthodontic treatment, particularly for our teenage and adult patients.
+These include tooth coloured braces, ceramic (or clear) braces and Invisalign tooth aligners.
+Colourful modules make the braces fun for many of our younger patients.